 From San Quirico d’Orcia we take the path to Bagno Vignoni walking through the village of Vignoni Alto.
 After a visit to Bagno Vignoni we take the old path of the thermal waters along the Orcia river dominated by the Rocca d’Orcia.
 From here we can return to San Quirico d’Orcia by bus or walk back.

 From Montalcino we follow the old natural trail to the Abbey of St. Antimo.
 We visit this stunning Abbey, the oldest in Tuscany dating back to the 8th century.
 From here we can return to Montalcino by bus or walk back.

 PODERE SALICOTTO – POGGIOLI MELIANDRA – SAN CARLO – ARMENA PODERE SALICOTTO

 This path starts from our charming country home Podere Salicotto, we walk to Poggio dell’Amore and uphill to I Poggioli.
 We cross the Pieve a Salti road, we pass Meliandra and arrive at Podere San Carlo.
 Then towards Villa Armena and back to Podere Salicotto

 DIFFICULTY: MEDIUM / EASY

 BUONCONVENTO – MONTALCINO THROUGH CASTIGLION DEL BOSCO

-This path start from Bibbiano, next to Buonconvento.
+This path starts from Bibbiano, near to Buonconvento.
 From here we walk on the dirt road to Castiglion del Bosco, a recently restored property.
-We continue our walk immersed in the scents of the Mediterranean maquis and vineyards towards Montalcino.
+We continue our walk immersed in the scents of the Mediterranean bush and vineyards towards Montalcino.
 From here we can return to Buonconvento by bus.